I wish I could say I follow SIMPLE perfectly every day.

 And more importantly… I can actually keep doing it.

-That’s what SIMPLE looks like for me right now.
+That’s just one example of what SIMPLE looks like for me right now.

 It’s not about doing everything perfectly.